 Please review the eligibility criteria for participation in Landmarks workshops at http://www.neh.gov/files/divisions/education/eligibility/landmarks_eligibility_criteria.pdf.

-Landmarks of American History and Culture Workshops are offered by the National Endowment for the Humanities to provide K-12 educators with the opportunity to engage in intensive study and discussion of important topics and issues in American history and culture, while providing them with direct experiences in the interpretation of significant historical and cultural sites and the use of archival and other primary evidence.
+Landmarks of American History and Culture Workshops provide K-12 educators with the opportunity to engage in intensive study and discussion of important topics and issues in American history and culture, while providing them with direct experiences in the interpretation of significant historical and cultural sites and the use of archival and other primary evidence.

-Prior to completing an application, please review the letter/prospectus from the project directors and consider carefully what is expected in terms of residence and attendance, reading and writing requirements, and general participation in the work of the project.
+Prior to completing an application to a specific workshop, please review our project website and consider carefully what is expected in terms of residence and attendance, reading and writing requirements, and general participation in the work of the project.

 A completed application consists of three copies of the following collated items: